 - Plan a day trip downriver and visit the Taylor Conservatory & Botanical Gardens to see the beautiful flowers in bloom.
 They offer a variety of unique classes and events such as live music, planting classes, and cocktail hours.

 - Stop by the Allen Park Street Fair for food and entertainment.
-The street fair takes place the first week in August.
+The street fair takes place August 5-6.

 - Heritage Park in Taylor is home to the Lamarand Splash Pad.
 This baseball-themed splash park also has a playground.

 - Head to Sterling State Park, the only state park located on Lake Erie.
 Bring a bike, kayak, or a picnic and enjoy the lakeside view.

 - The Gibraltar Bay Alpaca Farm is a great place to see and learn all about alpacas.
 Not only can you pet the alpacas, but you can also purchase goods from their store.

 - If you’re looking for kid-friendly places to go, Centennial Farms is a must-try.
 This spot has playgrounds, a walking trail, and a farm.